karl-zylinski/odin-handle-map/README.md

+>[!WARNING]
+>A type called "handle-based map" has been added to Odin's core collection.
+Check it out: https://pkg.odin-lang.org/core/container/handle_map/ -- Therefore this repository has been archived.

 # Handle-based map for Odin

->[!NOTE]
->A type called "handle-based map" has been added to Odin's core collection.
-Check it out: https://pkg.odin-lang.org/core/container/handle_map/

 This repository contains three variants of a handle-based map.